 • supported by the good will, pride and endeavour of local people, visitors, and the public, private and voluntary sectors

 • worthy of its designation as an internationally important protected landscape.

 This Vision and the AONB Management Plan directs a strong partnership of public, private and voluntary sector organisations, called the AONB Partnership, who are committed to working effectively to achieve ways that not only sustain the area’s natural beauty and enable people to continue to enjoy it, but also to improve the quality of life for people who live and work in the AONB.
 The AONB Partnership consists of the Joint Advisory Committee (JAC) and the AONB Unit, supported by the Technical Officers Working Party (TOWP) and various Topic Groups, which draw in wider interests.
 This structure has proved remarkably effective and resilient.

-We are fortunate in the Wye Valley Area of Outstanding Natural Beauty (AONB) that the Wye Valley benefits from a tremendous amount of ‘goodwill’.
-Agreement on common interests and aims, and working together to achieve these aims between all these different interests is the only way to successfully progress the conservation or enhancement of the Wye Valley AONB
+We are fortunate in the Wye Valley AONB that the area benefits from a tremendous amount of ‘goodwill’.
+Agreement on common interests and aims, and working together to achieve these aims between all these different interests, is the only way to successfully progress the conservation and enhancement of this internationally important Protected Landscape.

 A partnership between the AONB Unit, Ross-on-Wye Town Council and Natural England have started tree management work on the banks of the Wye where it passes through Ross, to benefit biodiversity and create river views.